ipfs/js-ipfs/examples/circuit-relaying/README.md

 - The `relay` (`HOP`) knows how to contact a destination node (`STOP`) and create a circuit - `Relay` node
 - The `listener` (`STOP`) knows how to process relay requests that come from the relay (`HOP`) node - `Node B`

-These are also the names used by circuit internally to identify the network message types.
+_Fun fact - the `HOP` and `STOP` names are also used internally by circuit to identify the network message types._

 #### A few caveats (and features).

 There are a couple of caveats and features to be aware of

-- Currently a `Relay` will only work if it already has a connection to the node being relayed to
+- A `Relay` will only work if it already has a connection to the `STOP` node
-- No `multihop` dialing is supported, although its a planed feature for upcoming releases (no date on this one)
+- No `multihop` dialing is supported.
+Although it's a feature planed for upcoming releases (no date on this one)
-  - multihop dialing is when several relays are used to establish the connection
+  - Multihop dialing is when several relays are used to establish the connection
 - It is possible to use explicit relay addresses to connect to a node, or even to listen for connections on.
 See next section to learn how to do this.

 #### A word on circuit relay addresses